rdata08/NYT-frontpage-API/README.md

 > `.\venv\Scripts\activate`

-6. Run `pip install -r requirements.txt` in the terminal to install the necessary libraries.
+6. Run `pip install -r backend/requirements.txt` in the terminal to install the necessary libraries.
 7. Run `npm run dev` or `npm start` to launch the project.
 8. Open your web browser and navigate to "localhost:3000".